Panulirus argus: Biology

 Like most decapods, P. argus hatches from eggs carried externally by the female for around four weeks.
 They begin life as a free-swimming, microscopic phyllosoma larvae.
 After about one year, the larvae settle in algae (Laurencia sp., Neogoniolithon sp.), in Thalassia testudinum seagrass beds or among mangrove roots.
 After undergoing several molts, they migrate to the coral reefs and live in holes or crevices.
 As they grow, they molt or shed their exoskeleton to make room for their larger bodies.
 As in other decapods, after molting, the new exoskeleton or shell is soft, and has to harden.
 During this time, the lobster is highly vulnerable to predation and as a result they are usually very retiring until the new exoskeleton hardens fully.
-The diet is mostly composed of mollusks, but they also consume detritus, vegetable material, and dead animals and fish they find on the bottom.
+The diet is mostly composed of mollusks and chitons, but they also consume crustaceans, worms, sea urchins, detritus, vegetable material, and dead animals and fish they find on the bottom.

 P. argus is a nocturnal species, taking to cover during the day.
 While lunar cycle affects their larvae settlement in part, it variably affects adult activity based on location and other undetermined factors.
 Adult P. argus demonstrate physiological resilience to human-caused light pollution.

 P. argus serve as prey for skates, nurse sharks, octopuses, snappers and groupers.
 They were the first major fisheries species found to be directly supported by chemosynthetic primary productivity from their prey, as opposed to photosynthetic primary productivity.

 Although they generally prefer to remain near cover, at times groups of hundreds will line up and march across the floor off Florida and the Bahamas.
 The purpose of these migrations is not known, but they generally occur in the fall and may be in response to the onset of autumn storms.